-Memorial Elementary School follows a school-wide system that teaches and reinforces positive behaviors.
+The Bloomsburg Elementary Schools follow a school-wide system that teaches and reinforces positive behaviors.
 The system is called Positive Behavior Intervention Support (PBIS).
-The goal of the PBIS system is to promote positive behaviors for all students within Memorial.
+The goal of the PBIS system is to promote positive behaviors for all students.
 One way to achieve this goal is to explicitly teach school-wide behavioral expectations.
-The school-wide expectations are separated into 3 main categories:

-Respect Ourselves, Respect Others, and Respect Property.
-Teachers introduce specific expectations from each category to all students and visual reminders can be found throughout the building.
+Teachers introduce specific expectations from each category/building location to all students and visual reminders can be found throughout the building.

 Classes receive recognition by staff members and the opportunity to earn incentives after reaching a predetermined goal.
-Examples of possible incentives include: acknowledgement on WMEM, extra recess, free play, computer time, etc. To begin the year, each class must receive 5 P.A.W.s to earn an incentive.
-As the year progresses, the goal increases.
+Examples of possible incentives include: acknowledgement on morning announcements, extra recess, free play, computer time, etc.

-Panther P.A.W.s
+PANTHER P.A.W.